naughtyfruit53/FastApiv1.6/frontend/README.md

 ## 📄 License

-This project is part of the TRITIQ ERP system and is proprietary software.
+This project is part of the TRITIQ BOS system and is proprietary software.

 ## 🤝 Contributing